-Since they stopped serving food except on ocean-crossings or extra long flights, we are now assaulted by the odoriferous scents of greasy McDonald’s, et al. The smells from fast food restaurants can be nauseating to those with sensitive noses—same as folks who wear heavy colognes or perfumes.
+Since they stopped serving food except on ocean-crossings or extra long flights, we are assaulted by the odoriferous scents of greasy McDonald’s, et al. The smells from fast food restaurants can be nauseating to those with sensitive noses—same as folks wearing heavy colognes or perfumes.
 Please don’t.

 This one always provides a chuckle.
 Note that I laugh the way same about this on the rare occasion when I have been in these seats: They’re trying to get passengers loaded on the plane and at the same time the flight attendant is going back and forth serving drinks to the first class people.
 You’ve got him/her swimming against the tide of on-boarders, you have the first class people being jostled by coach folks, bags whacking their elbows, knees and heads, and the whole process is ridiculous.